How do I book?

 How do I get to Savusavu?

-You will need flights through Fiji Airways or Island Hoppers.
+You will need flights through Fiji Airways, Northern Air or Island Hoppers.
 Fiji Airways flights can be booked by phone, or online.
 For Island Hoppers flights, you can call, email, or Skype (res.islandsalesfiji) to book airfares.
 Island Hoppers also provide private helicopter and seaplane charters.
-A third airline to consider is Pacific Island Air.

 Can I take a boat or ferry to Savusavu?